candi-date-xyz/candi-date/README.md

 * 2(A): young engineering or science students who are starting their careers
 * 2(B): older versions of the same
 * 2(C): self-taught non-credentialled technical people
-* 2(E): People who are already employed, but curious
+* 2(E): Person who are already employed, but curious & open to switch.
 * 🤓 Learn More: [notes/seekErrs.md]()

 ### 2.  valiDatErrs